Skip to Content

 GLG 1211 Historical Geology Laboratory

 Rates of change, age dating, fossils, depositional environments, stratigraphy, correlation, facies, and interpretation of geologic maps.
-Laboratory must be taken concurrently with Historical Geology.
+This is a face-to-face laboratory and must be taken concurrently with Historical Geology.

 0 Credit Hours